greg-kurzepa/IIB_Project/README.md

 The file that does Bayesian inference for the linear-elastic soil-pile model is `infer_linearelastic.py`.
 The file that does Bayesian inference for the nonlinear API soil-pile model is `run_inference.py`.

-The main idea was to use strain gauge data from existing piles to probabilistically back-analyse soil parameters, taking measurement error and other unmodelled randomness into account.
+The main idea is to use strain gauge data from existing piles to probabilistically back-analyse soil parameters, taking measurement error and other unmodelled randomness into account.
 Here is an example of an update to a prior soil parameter (unit weight), providing a data-informed posterior:

 <img width="288" height="176" alt="image" src="https://github.com/user-attachments/assets/4649f4e0-01ae-48d7-bb3b-0656cb83717a" />